Archie E. Mitchell

-The Reverend Archie Emerson Mitchell (born May 1, 1918) was a minister with the Christian and Missionary Alliance (C&MA).
+The Reverend Archie Emerson Mitchell (born May 1, 1918 – disappeared May 30, 1962) was a minister with the Christian and Missionary Alliance (C&MA).
 He was born in Franklin, Nebraska.
 He attended Simpson Bible College and Nyack Missionary College.
 Mitchell served as a missionary to South Vietnam working on the staff of the Ban Me Thuot Leprosarium when he was taken captive by the Vietcong on May 30, 1962, along with Daniel Amstutz Gerber and Dr. Eleanor Ardel Vietti.
 None of the three have been seen since.

 Early life

 Mitchell was born in 1918 in Nebraska to Glen Mitchell and his wife Daisy née Chaplin.
 The family moved to Ellensburg, Washington in 1939.
 He attended Simpson Bible College in Seattle, where he met his future wife Elsie Winters.
 They were married in her home town of Port Angeles in 1943, and in 1945, he began his missionary work and they moved to Oregon.

 Balloon bomb deaths

 On Saturday, May 5, 1945, Mitchell, who at that time was the pastor of the C&MA church (now called "Standing Stone Church of the Christian and Missionary Alliance") in Bly, Oregon, led a Sunday School picnic up into the nearby mountains of southern Oregon.
 Accompanying Mitchell was his five-months-pregnant wife, Elsie (née Winters), and five children from the church.
 Up in the mountains, Mitchell drove the car around by the road, while the others hiked through the woods.
 While Mitchell was getting the lunch out of the car near Leonard Creek, the others called to him and said that they had found what looked to be a balloon.
 Unbeknownst to the group, this was a dangerous Japanese incendiary Fu-Go balloon bomb.
 As Mitchell was warning them not to touch it, there was a large explosion.
 Mitchell ran to the spot and found the whole group dead.

 Killed in the explosion were Elsie Mitchell, 26, and the five children: Sherman Shoemaker, 11, Jay Gifford, 13, Edward Engen, 13, Joan Patzke, 13, and Dick Patzke, 14.
 They were the first and only American civilians to be killed by enemy action in the continental United States during World War II.

 In 1950, the Weyerhaeuser timber company built a monument at the site of the explosion.
 The Mitchell Monument is constructed of native stone and displays a bronze plaque with the names and ages of the victims of the balloon bomb explosion.
 Weyerhaeuser donated the monument along with the surrounding land to the Fremont National Forest in 1998.
 The monument site is listed on the National Register of Historic Places.